pnpm/pnpm.io/src/docs/usage/hooks.md

 }
 ```

-After making changes to your `pnpmfile.js`, you may need to run
+- After making changes to your `pnpmfile.js`, you may need to run
 `pnpm up --depth=100` to ensure your fork is used.

+- When using `console.log` statements inside your hooks, it may help to add
+`--reporter append-only` to ensure they are not overridden.

 ## Packages validation